Poland–Turkey relations: Recent relations

 Since 2012, Poland, Turkey, and Romania have maintained regular contact within the Trilog format for close cooperation as the three largest countries on the eastern flank of NATO.
 Since 2021, a Polish military contingent has been stationed in Turkey as part of a NATO operation to help secure Turkey's borders.

-Famous Turks with partial Polish ancestry include the poet and playwright Nâzım Hikmet, Ahmet Rüstem Bey, Fatoş Sezer, Hurrem Sultan, and the soprano opera singer Leyla Gencer.
+Notable Turks with partial Polish ancestry include the poet and playwright Nâzım Hikmet, Ahmet Rüstem Bey, Fatoş Sezer, Hurrem Sultan, and the soprano opera singer Leyla Gencer.

+In 2013, Poland and Turkey celebrated 600 years of diplomatic relations.

+In October 2017, Polish President Andrzej Duda met with Turkish President Recep Tayyip Erdoğan and supported Turkey's accession to the European Union.

 Poland and Turkey co-hosted the 2019 Women's European Volleyball Championship.

 In April 2021, Turkish Foreign Minister Mevlüt Çavuşoğlu described his country's relations with Poland as a "strategic partnership", noting warm historic ties and military cooperation.

 In August 2021, Poland sent firefighters to help extinguish the 2021 Turkey wildfires.

+In October 2021, the head of the Ministry of National Defence Mariusz Błaszczak hosted Hulusi Akar, Turkey's Minister of Defence, in Warsaw.
+Topics discussed during the talks included bilateral military relations and cooperation within NATO as well as technical modernization and military cooperation including the purchase of drones from Turkey.

 In November 2021, Polish Prime Minister Mateusz Morawiecki accused Turkey of assisting Belarus and Russia during the 2021–2022 Belarus–European Union border crisis.
 Turkey subsequently temporarily blocked flights to Belarus to ease the crisis and expressed support for the Polish authorities.

 In April 2022, Turkey granted visa-free travel to Polish nationals.

 In February 2023, Poland sent 178 rescuers and medics to Turkey to help the relief operation after the 2023 earthquake, as well as material aid, including medical equipment, medicines, power generators, field beds, etc. Various Polish charitable organizations, including the Polish Red Cross, Caritas Polska and Polish Humanitarian Action, organized fundraising and material aid for the earthquake victims.